Jachdich/planet-client/README.md

+# important

+This is alpha level software, it probably doesn't work.
+I may commit broken code because I cba making a new branch.
+There are many many bugs, creating issues is much appreciated however if it's really really obvious then I probably know about it already.

 # planet-client

 This is the client for my kinda weird and probably not gonna be finished planet-game.
 IDK why anyone is here but if they are then here are some build instructions.